gamemann/IP-ASN-List/README.md

 A Go program that acts as a web server.
 This program loops through all `.json` files in the `lists/` directory and parses each list.
 Each list can contain an array of prefixes and ASNs.
 There are lookups performed on the ASNs via [BGPView](https://bgpview.docs.apiary.io/#reference/0/asn-prefixes/view-asn-prefixes)'s API.
 Afterwards, it outputs all prefixes to a file in the `public/` directory where clients can view them assuming they have the correct authorization header set from the config.

 ## Why Did I Make This?
 After implementing my own custom filters into [Compressor V1](https://github.com/Dreae/compressor/) to mitigate (D)DoS attacks against GFL's Anycast network, I decided to implement whitelisting functionality for specific services.
-However, I didn't want to update these files locally on each POP each time I had to add a prefix.
+However, I didn't want to update these files locally on each POP every time I had to add a prefix.
 Therefore, I decided to create this program and have each POP cURL each list for specific services (with the correct authorization header set) and save them locally every five - ten minutes.

 ## Config
 You can change settings in the `settings.conf` file which is in JSON format.
 Here's the default config: